grafana/grafana/style_guides/themes.md

 ## Core changes

 JS is the primary source of theme variables for Grafana.
-Theme definitions are located in `@grafana/ui/themes` directory.
+Theme definitions are located in `packages/grafana-ui/src/themes` directory.

 #### Themes are implemented in pure js.

-This is because our goal is to share variables between app and SASS.
+That's because our goal is to share variables between Grafana app and SASS files.

 #### Themes are available to React components via `ThemeContext`

-Context is available via `import { ThemeContext } from '@grafana/ui';`
+ThemeContext is available via `import { ThemeContext } from '@grafana/ui';`

 ## Using themes in Grafana's React components